roytang/blog/content/post/2010/06/coming-back-to-writing.md

 ## Comments

 ### Comment by Kerwin on 2010-06-07 22:55:52 +0000
 I have the same problem.
-My excuse is &#8220;i'm not a writer&#8221;.
+My excuse is "i'm not a writer&#8221;.